top of page

 1. Close the Curtains

-Sunlight streaming into the room can warm up your tank significantly.
+Sunlight streaming into the room can significantly warm your tank.
 Keep curtains or blinds drawn during the hottest part of the day.

 2. Turn Off Tank Lights